 If you are an international student, then you will have to have proof of a certain level of competency with the English language.
 This is usually demonstrated with a 6.5 or above score in IELTS.
 If you are applying from abroad, then your undergraduate qualifications should be recognised as the equivalent of the standard UK or EU entry tariff.

 Masters degree programs are more challenging than undergraduate study, and with most courses a lot of ground is covered to a high degree of depth in what will feel like a very short time.
 While this may seem difficult, it will you grow and progress as a student at a far faster rate.

 The course structure for a Masters in Politics varies amongst different universities, however, the normal approach involves a mixture of lectures, seminars, tutorials, workshops and the process of producing a dissertation.

 There may also be the option to spend some time as part of your Masters in Politics visiting or even learning at one of the major political institutions, such as the European Parliament or House of Commons.

 Politics-based masters degrees are usually composed of a good mix of research and practical elements of study.
 At the major, highly-ranked universities which offer Political masters courses, there is normally a ratio of roughly a 50-50 split between the time you will spend on research for the dissertation you must produce and the taught modules offered as part of the course.

-If you’re looking for an early breakthrough in your politically-based career, then studying a politics masters can help to give you that edge.
-A good case study of this can be seen through the politician James Skoufis and how he became one of the youngest elected politicians in America after having completed his Masters in Political Science.
+If you’re looking for an early breakthrough in your politically-based career, then studying politics can help to give you that edge – a good case study of this can be seen through the politician James Skoufis and how he became one of the youngest elected politicians in America after having completed his Masters in Political Science.
 It doesn’t guarantee success in the field, but, it can certainly go a long way in helping to bring it about due to the knowledge and comprehension of how politics works that it give you.

 Find postgraduate programs in POLITICS